 CHEK2 Biallelic gene

-Associated Syndrome Name: CHEK2-associated Cancer Risk (biallelic)
+Associated Syndrome Name: CHEK2-associated cancer risk (biallelic)

 CHEK2 Biallelic Summary Cancer Risk Table